FCrop/Phantom-Thermometry-data/README.md

 [NIST V5.edp](https://github.com/FCrop/Phantom-Thermometry-data/blob/main/NIST%20std%20V5.edp)

+Attention: only valid for low temperature differences between outside and initial phantom temperature.

 # Phantom-Thermometry-data
 Data for the article "How cool is my phantom?
 An accuracy assessment of MRI phantom thermometry."